openaps/docs/docs/docs/walkthrough/phase-0/loops-in-progress.md

 # Loops In Progress

 To get you comfortable with submitting a "PR" (stands for pull request), test it out by submitting a PR to this page, adding your name to the list of people who have loops in progress.
+If you're already looping, make sure to also check out and follow [this page](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/keeping-up-to-date.html) from later in the docs.

 New to Github, and PRs?
 [Check out how to submit your first PR](../../../../docs/docs/Resources/my-first-pr.md).